i1red/oop-4th-sem/README.md

 ## Fundamentals of OOP

 ### lab2: sort algorithms visualization
-This is a web application, which shows how quicksort and selection sort work.\
+This is a web application, which shows how quicksort and selection sort work.

 It's written in typescript.
-Application has a simple GUI, so I'm not using any TS/JS frameworks.\
+Application has a simple GUI, so I'm not using any TS/JS frameworks.

-If you want to work with that project you should have **node** and **npm** installed.\
+If you want to work with that project you should have **node** and **npm** installed.

-To install project dependencies(listed in *package.json*) run:
+To install project dependencies(listed in *package.json*) run command:
 ```
 npm install
 ```
-To build application(**webpack** will generate *bundle.js* file in *public* directory) use command:
+To build application(**webpack** will generate *bundle.js* file in *public* directory) run command:
 ```
 npm run build
 ```
-To run unit tests for sort algorithms(non-GUI; written using **mocha/chai**) use command:
+To run unit tests for sort algorithms(non-GUI; written using **mocha/chai**) run command:
 ```
 npm test
 ```
-Note: I assume you running these commands from xxx/lab2 directory.\
+Note: I assume you running these commands from xxx/lab2 directory.

 You can check this app via link: https://i1red.github.io/

 ### lab3: parallel merge sort